Personal Requirements

 Do Junior Members have to be registered in their local area?

-There is no requirement for junior members to live in or near the brigade area; a potential Junior Member can apply at any endorsed Junior Brigade.
+There is no requirement for junior members to live in or near the brigade area; a potential Junior Member can apply to any endorsed Junior Brigade.

 Can Junior Members attend other Junior Brigades?